Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Learning to Act Predictably

-\paragraph{Policy Learning} We propose implementing our predictability-aware scheme into an average-reward PPO algorithm \cite{ma2021average}.
-In particular, for every collected trajectory $\tau$, we update the estimate $\bar{h}^{\pi}_{s_\phi}$ and (surrogate) entropy value function $W_{\omega}$ parameterised by $\omega\in\Omega$ from the collected samples, and we compute \emph{entropy advantages} for all $(x,u,y,s_\phi (x,u))$ in the collected trajectories as:
+\paragraph{Policy Learning} We implement our predictability-aware scheme as first, an on-policy version based on an average-reward PPO algorithm \cite{ma2021average}; we call this PAPPO.
+In particular, for every collected trajectory $\tau$, we update the estimate $\bar{h}^{\pi}_{s_\phi}$ and (surrogate) entropy value function $W_{\omega}$ parameterised by $\omega\in\Omega$ from the collected samples, and we compute \emph{entropy advantages} for all $(x,u,y,s_\phi (x,u))$ in the collected trajectories as: $\hat{A}_s^{\pi}=s_{\phi}(x,u)-\bar{h}^{\pi}_{s_\phi} + W_{\omega}(y)-W_{\omega}(x).$ Then we apply the gradient steps as in PPO \cite{schulman2015trust,schulman2017proximal} by clipping the policy updates.
+Second, we implement it in an off-policy fashion to compare with recent results on information-theoretic RL, based on a Soft Actor-Critic \citep{haarnoja2018soft} implementation; we call this PASAC.
+The only modification necessary is the learning of a second $Q$ function ($S$) for the surrogate trajectory entropy, and the policy loss is computed as a weighted sum of $Q$ and $S$.
+See Appendix \ref{apx:sac} for details on PASAC.